Stories from Naoh’ra Rabntah

 Code Blue

 “BP’s dropping.
-Push another 500cc of saline.
-Monitor his O2—we’re not out of the woods yet.”
+Push fluids.
+Watch his sats.
+We’re not out of the woods yet.”

 A gash above his brow had been hastily stitched, dried blood crusted at his hairline.
 The face was pale and strained.

-“Captain Rosfield, huh?
+“Captain Hartfield, huh?
 I’ve heard stories.
 He’s the one who never lost a firefighter on his watch, right?”

 They all knew his name.
-Most of them had heard the stories—some had worked with him, or knew someone who had.
+Some had worked with him, or knew someone who had.

 The monitor shrilled, sharp and erratic.

-Another climbed onto the bench, hands locked over Matt’s chest.
+A medic climbed onto the bench, hands locked over Matt’s chest.
 Compressions landed hard and fast.
-The defibrillator powered on.
-Paddles lifted.

 “Sinus rhythm returning.
 It’s faint, but it’s there.”